-The Group recognizes expected credit losses ("ECLs") for all debt instruments not held at FVPL.
-ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Group expects to receive, discounted at an approximation of the original effective interest rate.
-The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.

-The Group classifies assets in three stages to measure the expected credit loss, in which the financial assets migrate from one stage to another in accordance with the changes in credit risk.
+The Group recognizes expected credit losses ("ECLs") for all financial assets not held at FVPL.
+ECLs are based on internal models that measure the default risk of the debtors considering contract collaterals.
+For the credit portfolio, the Group classifies assets in three stages to measure the expected credit loss, in which the financial assets migrate from one stage to another in accordance with the changes in credit risk.

-Stage 1: overdue less than 30 days.
-It is understood that a financial instrument in this stage does not present a significant increase in the risk since initial recognition.
+Stage 1: all financial assets are initially recognized in this stage.
+It is understood that a financial asset in this stage does not present a significant increase in risk since initial recognition.
 The provision for this asset represents the expected loss resulting from possible noncompliance in the next 12 months.

-Stage 2: overdue 30 days.
-If a significant increase in the risk is identified from the initial recognition, and no deterioration is realized, the financial instrument falls within this stage.
-In this case, the amount related to the provision for expected loss reflects the estimated loss of the financial instrument remaining life (lifetime).
+Stage 2: increase of the change in the risk of a default occurring based on internal models since initial recognition or overdue 30 days.
+If a significant increase in the risk is identified from the initial recognition, and no deterioration is realized, the financial asset falls within this stage.
+In this case, the amount related to the provision for expected loss reflects the estimated loss of the financial asset's remaining life (lifetime).

 Stage 3: overdue 90 days.
 The Group considers a financial asset in default when contractual payments are 90 days past due.
 However, in certain cases, the Group may also consider a financial asset to be in default when internal or external information indicates that the Group is unlikely to receive the outstanding contractual amounts in full before considering any credit enhancements held by the Group.
-A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.